TNET-SNU/mmTLS/README.md

 ```

 It will take about 10 minutes.
-Note that this script modifies the default routing table entry to make the WAN traffic comes and goes via LAN (private network) interface instead of default WAN (public network) interface.
+Note that this script modifies the default routing table entry to make the WAN traffic come and go via LAN (private network) interface instead of the default WAN (public network) interface.
-(Unless, WAN traffic will not goes to the middlebox which is connected via LAN interface.)
+(Unless, WAN traffic will not go to the middlebox which is connected via the LAN interface.)
-If you are accessing via ssh to WAN interface of the client (wood1), your ssh session will be lost.
+If you are accessing via ssh to the WAN interface of the client (wood1), your ssh session will be lost.
 Please do ssh from the access point machine (box3), and run the script.

-Since the news site is updated every hour, the result will be differenct with our evaluation.
+Since the news site is updated every hour, the result will be different with our evaluation.
 We recommend you to check the gap between mmTLS and split-TLS, rather than the absolute response time of mmTLS.
 Also, www.washingtonpost.com no longer supports http/1.1.
 It currently accepts only http/2.
 But, the nginx proxy (split-TLS) currently supports up to http/1.1 as backend upstream connection, so we could not fully reproduce the result of split-TLS.
 So, the result for split-TLS to washingtonpost will appear empty.
 If you think the absolute response time is necessary, please let us know.
 We will prepare other popular web sites to test split-TLS to WAN.

 # Figure 13a